icsm-au/transformation_grids/README.md

 •	Conformal + Distortion: includes regional distortion.

 The difference between GDA94 and GDA2020 coordinates is comprised of a conformal transformation component primarily due to plate tectonic motion and an irregular (non-conformal) distortion component.
 The conformal component accounts for the primary coordinate movement between GDA94 and GDA2020 and replicates a seven-parameter similarity transformation.
+Conformal grids are also provided for Christmas Island and Cocos (Keeling) Isalnds.
 The distortion component is attributable to several second-order effects, such as an improved realisation of the global reference frame over time; irregular ground movement since GDA94 was established; and improvements in computation methods since GDA94.
 These effects vary in magnitude and direction around the country and can be as large as ~0.5 m.
 Advice on choosing which grid to use is included in Table 3.4 in in the GDA2020 Technical Manual available at [http://www.icsm.gov.au/gda/tech.html](http://www.icsm.gov.au/gda/tech.html).